Health technology: Applications

-AI brings many benefits to the healthcare industry.
-AI helps to detect diseases, administer chronic conditions, deliver health services, and discover the drug.
+Generative AI brings many benefits to the healthcare industry.
+AI can help to detect diseases, administer chronic conditions, deliver health services, and discover new drugs.
 Furthermore, AI has the potential to address important health challenges.
 In healthcare organizations, AI is able to plan and relocate resources.
 AI is able to match patients with healthcare providers that meet their needs.
-AI also helps improve the healthcare experience by using an app to identify patients' anxieties.
+AI can also help improve the healthcare experience by creating apps to identify patients' anxieties.

 In medical research, AI helps to analyze and evaluate the patterns and complex data.
 For instance, AI is important in drug discovery because it can search relevant studies and analyze different kinds of data.
 In clinical care, AI helps to detect diseases, analyze clinical data, publications, and guidelines.
-As such, AI aids to find the best treatments for the patients.
+As such, AI can aid to find the best treatments for the patients.
 Other uses of AI in clinical care include medical imaging, echocardiography, screening, and surgery.
 The ability of AlphaFold to predict how proteins fold also significantly accelerated medical research.